 By clicking on the desired button(s), the link will be sent to the email or phone number on file for the patient.

 2. During the video visit, the screen goes blank.

-Once the video visit has been joined by either party, it is best practice to wait for the either the patient or provider to wait for the other party to join.
+Once the video visit has been joined by either party, it is best practice to wait for either the patient or provider to wait for the other party to join.
 Leaving and rejoining the visit could cause issues.
-Please check your browser, in some cases Firefox does not function correctly with video visits.
+Please check your browser, in some cases, Firefox does not function correctly with video visits.
 If possible please try a different browser.
 We recommend using Chrome or Safari.

 3. I am experiencing audio/video issues during a video visit.